-TABLE W-1 (cont'd) Past, Present, and Reasonably Foreseeable Actions that Could Cumulatively Affect Resources Project/Activity Project Description Area Affected Status Location Relative to Nearest Project Facility HUC12 Watershed Shared with Alaska LNG Resources with Potential Cumulative Impacts a Milne Point Unit (MPU), Moose Pad oil development Hilcorp built a new pad, the Moose Pad, on the west side of the MPU.
-The new Moose Pad provides Hilcorp access to about 7 square miles of undeveloped oil reserves within the MPU.
-Development plans for Moose Pad will include developing up to 44 new wells, an oil production pipeline, a small tie-in pad, and new pad infrastructure (Petroleum News, 2018h).
-50,936 acres leased in the MPU (ADNR, 2019d) 17.2 acres (new well pad) 14 acres (est.), access road, aboveground oil pipeline (2.8 miles) 1-acre flowline realignment Production at Moose Pad came online in early April 2019 (Mat-Su Frontiersman, 2019) 18 miles west of Alaska LNG Project No A, RT, S Hilcorp, Liberty Unit OCS oil development Hilcorp is constructing an artificial island in the Beaufort Sea OCS to support drilling and production facilities, with 5.6 miles of buried offshore oil pipeline and 1.5 miles of onshore aboveground oil pipeline.
+Deet Dresent and De V-1 (cont'd) Project/Activity Project Description Area Affected ctions that Could Cumulatively Location Relative to Nearest Project Facility HUC12 Watershed Shared with Alaska LNG Resources wit Potential Cumulative Impacts ^a Hilcorp, Moose Pad Hilcorp is building a new pad, the Moose Pad, on the west side of the Milne Point Unit (MPU).
+The new pad will provide Hilcorp access to about 7 square miles of undeveloped oil reserves within the MPU.
+Initial development plans for Moose Pad will include developing up to 44 new wells.
+To support new oil production wells on Moose Pad, an oil production pipeline, a small tie-in pad, and new pad infrastructure will be installed (Mat-Su Valley Frontiersman, 2017).
+In August 2017, modification to flowline route was requested.
+17.2 acres (new well pad) 14 acres (est.) access road, aboveground oil pipeline (2.8 miles) 1 acre flowline realignment Expected to commission new pad by January, 2019 (Petroleum News, 2018i).
+18 miles west of Alaska LNG Project No A, RT, S Hilcorp, Liberty Development Project Construction of artificial island to support drilling and production facilities, with 5.6 miles of buried offshore oil pipeline and 1.5 miles of onshore aboveground oil pipeline.
 Associated onshore activities include use of permitted water sources, construction of onshore gravel pads to support the pipeline tie-in location, onshore and offshore ice roads and ice pad construction, hovercraft shelter, small boat dock, and gravel mine site development west of the Kadleroshilik River (BOEM, 2017d).
 24-acre seabed footprint 25-acre mine site Offshore pipeline would use a 1,500-foot-wide temporary strip for pipe burial (1,018 acres).
-Final EIS issued by BOEM in September 2018 (Petroleum News, 2018h).
-Construction to begin in late 2019, with production as early as 2022 (Petroleum News, 2018h).
+Final EIS issued by BOEM in September 2018 (Petroleum News, 2018i).
+Construction would occur over a 3-year period following permitting.
 25 miles east of Alaska LNG Project No A, RT, S, WL Eva Creek Wind Project expansion and maintenance Golden Valley Electric Association (GVEA) constructed a 24-megawatt wind farm on the ridges above the Eva Creek Valley, east of the Nenana River about 15 miles northeast of Healy, Alaska.
 The public and charitable lease to GVEA for constructing and operating the wind farm is for 25 years, subject to standard and special lease terms (GVEA, 2014).
 170 acres (GVEA, 2014) Completed 2013.
 Operations and maintenance ongoing.
-9 miles east of Alaska LNG Project No A, RT, S, V
+9 miles east of Alaska LNG Project No A, RT, S, V, W